Freelance Digital Marketing - The Top Freelancers & Where to Find Them

 These are also included as part of a freelancer’s profile on various marketplaces or appear most likely on their website.
 It can help to find relatable success stories of businesses like your own that can indicate a good match.

-their professional profile can be a helpful indicator of past relevant work experience, education, or certifications that might be required for them to be able to provide the digital marketing services you need.
+Their professional profile can be a helpful indicator of past relevant work experience, education, or certifications that might be required for them to be able to provide the services you need.

 Here’s how you get this info.
 You can either ask them directly or search for them online (LinkedIn, Google, Facebook, Twitter) to find out if they have relevant experience not only in your specific industry but also with managing similar marketing budgets and marketing channels.